Mrcubix/Osu-MapSync/README.md

 # Credits:
 I would like to thank:

-- [Tadeo](https://github.com/tadeokondrak) for making the code for the dumper and serializer and auhorizing me to use it in my project
+- [Tadeo](https://github.com/tadeokondrak) for making the code for the dumper and serializer for osu!.db and auhorizing me to use it in my project
 - [KirkSuD](https://github.com/KirkSuD) for making [osudb](https://github.com/KirkSuD/osudb) a parser for every db file